MTV (Philippines, 1992–2010)

-MTV Philippines was a 24-hour music/entertainment television network owned by All Youth Channels, Inc., through a partnership with MTV Networks Asia Pacific.
-The network originally started its broadcast on January 1, 2001.
-Two other MTV-branded networks carrying domestic its final broadcast on March 20, 2011, content have since struggled to stay on the air through the 2010s, neither lasting more than four years.
+MTV Philippines was a 24-hour music and entertainment television channel owned and operated by All Youth Channels, Inc., through a partnership with MTV Networks Asia Pacific that was broadcast from New Year's Day 2001 to February 16, 2010.

-Prior to its last incarnation, MTV Philippines was a corporate venture between MTV Networks Asia and Nation Broadcasting Corporation.
-MTV Networks Asia provided much of the broadcast content, while NBC provided the infrastructure.
+Prior to third and final incarnation, MTV Philippines was a corporate venture between MTV Networks Asia Pacific (which provided much of the broadcast content) and Nation Broadcasting Corporation, which provided the infrastructure.

-MTV Philippines' facilities were located at the Citibank Center in Makati, The Richmonde Hotel in Ortigas Center, Pasig, The Fort in Bonifacio Global City, Taguig, and Silver City in Frontera Verde, Ortigas Avenue, Pasig.
+MTV Philippines' facilities were located at the Citibank Center (now BDO Towers Valero) in Makati, The Richmonde Hotel in Ortigas Center, Pasig, The Fort in Bonifacio Global City, Taguig, and Silver City in Frontera Verde, Ortigas Avenue, Pasig.

 History

 MTV Asia in the Philippines on UHF Channel 23

 MTV started in the Philippines in May 1992 as MTV Asia.
-It started as one of the channels of the STAR group—a partnership of Viacom, MTV's parent company, and STAR TV.
+It started as one of the channels of the STAR group—a partnership of MTV's parent company, Viacom and STAR TV.
 It began airing on UHF Channel 23 licensed to Ermita Electronics Corporation, the country's first UHF TV station fully devoted to re-broadcasting from a foreign satellite channel.
 In 1994, the partnership suffered a conflict of interest when STAR launched its own music channel, Channel V. After UHF 23 was put off-air in July 1996, the frequency was reassigned to ABS-CBN through a subsidiary, AMCARA Broadcasting Network, and has been rebranded as Studio 23.
 However, Studio 23 had to deal with the then-active agreement between Ermita Electronics and MTV Asia (whose main broadcast headquarters is located in Singapore).

 Studio 23

-By October 12, 1996, MTV was being aired on Studio 23 (now known as ABS-CBN Sports+Action in 2014) during daytime hours, while original Studio 23 programming aired on primetime.
+By October 12, 1996, MTV was being aired on Studio 23 during daytime hours, while original Studio 23 programming aired on primetime.
 The partnership with Studio 23 ended on December 31, 2000, and moved to a new channel frequency, UHF 41.
 ABS-CBN earlier launched its own music channel, Myx on November 20, 2000, and later became Studio 23's daytime block on January 1, 2001.